scholzj/aws-minikube/README.md

 ## Add-ons

 Currently, following add-ons are supported:
-* Kubernetes dashboard
+* Kubernetes Dashboard
-* Storage class and CSI driver for automatic provisioning of persistent volumes
 * External DNS
-* Ingress
+* Kubernetes Nginx Ingress Controller
+* Kubernetes Metrics Server

 The add-ons will be installed automatically based on the Terraform variables.

 ## Custom Add-ons

 Custom add-ons can be added if needed.
-From every URL in the `addons` list, the initialization scripts will automatically call `kubectl -f apply <Addon URL>` to deploy it.
+From every URL in the `addons` list, the initialization scripts will automatically run it using `bash` to deploy it.
 Minikube is using RBAC.
 So the custom add-ons have to be *RBAC ready*.

-## Tagging
+## Kubernetes version

-If you need to tag resources created by your Kubernetes cluster (EBS volumes, ELB load balancers etc.) check [this AWS Lambda function which can do the tagging](https://github.com/scholzj/aws-kubernetes-tagging-lambda).
+The intent for this module is to use it for development and testing against the latest version of Kubernetes.
+As such, the primary goal for this module is to ensure it works with whatever is the latest version of Kubernetes supported by Minikube.
+This includes provisioning the cluster as well as setting up networking and any of the [supported add-ons](#add-ons).
+This module might, but is not guaranteed to, also work with other versions of Kubernetes.
+At your own discretion, you can use the `kubernetes_version` variable to specify a different version of Kubernetes for the Minikube cluster.

 ## Frequently Asked Questions